HistoryThis section has been translated automatically.

 DiagnosisThis section has been translated automatically.

-Laboratory, molecular genetic analysis in patients with blander family history.
+Laboratory, molecular genetic analysis in patients with a blanched family history.

-- painful abdominal colics (pain, nausea, vomiting - CT and sonography: thickened sections of the GI tract, ascites)
+- painful abdominal colic (pain, nausea, vomiting - CT/ sonography: wall-thickened sections of GI tract, ascites)

 - positive family history